DQuittard/Sonic-Fanart-Prediction/README.md

 ## Features

--parameters selection by the user
+- parameters selection by the user
--data table visualization
+- data table visualization
--learning curve and validation curve + accuracy of said model -prediction in graphical form
+- learning curve and validation curve + accuracy of said model
+- prediction in graphical form
--scraping dataset urls
+- scraping dataset urls
--downloading of fanarts directly from application -displaying fanarts in app
+- downloading of fanarts directly from application
+- displaying fanarts in app

 ## How it works

 In the first tab, you can inputs most of the parameters that will be needed for the app to work, namely:
--the proportion of data used to train the model.
+- the proportion of data used to train the model.
 By default, it takes 70% of our data into account for the training, and keep 30% of it for testing.
--the minimal and maximum number of views.
+- the minimal and maximum number of views.
 Because we use a randomforest classifier to tell us in which class our fanart will be, all fanarts below the minimal number will be in the class "not a lot of views".
 All fanarts above will be considered having a "lot of views".
 The fanarts in-between have a "regular number of views".
--RandomForest Classifiers have many parameters.
+- RandomForest Classifiers have many parameters.
 You can change parameters for the validation curve and see when the parameter is optimal.

 In the second tab, you can display the data generated with your inputs.